 I’m Val Andrews – visual artist and author of books about creativity.
 Passionately interested in creativity, I’ve published 5 books on the topic, all available on Amazon My books aim to help readers find new sources of inspiration, navigate their own creative processes and see their creative projects through to completion.
 My books have been enjoyed by novice creatives and experienced creatives alike.

-With 30 years experience in various management roles in the health and social care sectors, I’ve always had an interest in the impact that creativity has on personal wellbeing and workplace innovation – both at the team level and the individual level.
+With 30 years experience in various management roles in the health and social care sectors, I’ve always had an interest in the impact that creativity has on workplace innovation – both at the team level and the individual level – and on personal wellbeing.

 For many years, I’ve been exploring this interest by delivering creativity workshops to small groups and offering coaching to individuals who are committed to moving through blockages in their creative processes.
 I’ve also been interviewing professional artists and writers about their creative processes and sharing those interviews in my books in the hope they may inspire my readers.
 So far, this seems to be the case.